 Posted under Car Fluids

-Let’s take a pop quiz (sorry) – true or false: antifreeze and coolant are the same thing?
+Let’s take a pop quiz – true or false: Antifreeze and coolant are the same thing.
 The answer…TRUE!
-To make things easier, these products are collectively known as radiator fluid; so, when in doubt just use that term.
+To make things easier, these products are collectively known as radiator fluid.
+So, when in doubt, just use that term.

-Now that winter is here it means it’s time to prep your vehicle for freezing temperatures, salty roads and slushy driving conditions.
+When the temperature drops, it’s a good time to prepare your vehicle for freezing temperatures, salty roads, and slushy driving conditions.
 Many people know that when it’s freezing outside, their radiator needs antifreeze or engine coolant.
 And now you know that antifreeze and coolant are basically the same thing and can be generically referred to as radiator fluid.
 And you also know this fluid is key to keeping your vehicle engine in good working order and helps prevent it from freezing or overheating in any weather.
-So, bring it on Mother Nature!
+So, bring it on, Mother Nature!

-Radiator fluid is basically a mixture of chemicals that enhance anti-freezing as well as anti-overheating properties and include corrosion inhibitors.
-It acts as a means of heat transfer for the engine, warming the engine block when it’s cold and drawing heat away from components when it’s hot.
+Radiator fluid is a mixture of chemicals that enhance anti-freezing as well as anti-overheating properties and include corrosion inhibitors.
+It acts as a means of heat transfer for the engine, helping the engine block warm up evenly when it’s cold and drawing heat away from components when it’s hot.
 The cooling system runs in a loop, flowing through the engine and heater core before reaching the radiator and starting all over again.
-Vehicle manufacturers take all types of weather into consideration when specifying their radiator fluid, so it’s designed to protect your vehicle in both hot and cold weather extremes.
-The corrosion inhibitors also protect the engine and its cooling system from the build-up of any scale, rust or contaminants that can degrade their operation over time.
-Without radiator fluid your engine may overheat or seize up, causing extensive damage to your vehicle and possibly leaving you stranded.
+Vehicle manufacturers take all types of weather and engine construction into consideration when specifying their radiator fluid, so it’s designed to protect your vehicle in both hot and cold weather extremes.
+The corrosion inhibitors also protect the engine and its cooling system from the build-up of any scale, rust, or contaminants that can degrade their operation over time.
+Without radiator fluid, your engine may overheat or seize up, causing extensive damage to your vehicle and possibly leaving you stranded.

 TO REPLACE OR REFILL – THAT IS THE QUESTION.